faryabib/faryabib.github.io/index.md

 ----
 <strong><span style="font-size: 1.5em; font-weight: bold; color: #0000cc; background-color: #ffffff">NEWS:</span><strong>
-+ Our work entitled ''Classes of ITD predict outcomes in AML patients treated with FLT3 inhibitors,'' has been accepted for publication in Clinical Cancer Research (July 2018).
-A related video clip at the [Penn Center for Precision Medicine](https://www.youtube.com/watch?v=vqLXfHXP98A&index=20&list=PLRGEsZTjjo8mLReT4vqHU6cc_d4hn46GV)
++ Our work entitled ''Classes of ITD predict outcomes in AML patients treated with FLT3 inhibitors,'' has been accepted for publication in Clinical Cancer Research.
+A related video clip at the [Penn Center for Precision Medicine](https://www.youtube.com/watch?v=vqLXfHXP98A&index=20&list=PLRGEsZTjjo8mLReT4vqHU6cc_d4hn46GV) (July 2018).

 + Congratulations to Gregory and the rest of the team for their interesting work, ''[Differential integration of transcriptome and proteome identifies pan-cancer prognostic biomarkers](https://goo.gl/pvZ4Dn)'', published at the Frontiers in Genetics.
 (June 2018)